 To reach the Mermaid Pools you will turn left at the turnoff.
 This will take you off the Upper Track and towards the river stream.
 It only takes a minute to descend some rocks.
 Once you arrive by the water’s edge, turn right to head towards Tahmoor Gorge.
 You’ll then start to approach the large waterhole known as the Mermaid Pools.
 This is where people have historically rock jumped.
 But you will see signs discouraging this activity.

-The Mermaid Pools are seriously stunning.
-Smack bang in the middle of the Aussie bush, you have this outrageously huge gorge!
+The Mermaid Pools are seriously stunning and certainly some of the best natural pools near Sydney.
+Smack bang in the middle of the Aussie bush, you have this outrageously huge gorge – bless you Tahmoor Canyon!
 It was indeed much larger than Beck had expected.
 It’s pretty mindblowing.
 A big reward for such a small bushwalk.
 It’s here that the main stream runs into the gorge creating a small cascade waterfall.
 As long as you can safely wind around the rim of the gorge at a safe distance, you’ll be able to see it.

 After exploring the Mermaid Pools, visit the See Thru Pools.
 This is the best place to swim.
 To reach the See Thru Pools, you’ll need to head back just a minute to where you descended from the Upper Track.
 This area has many red ribbons tied around trees which is helpful as a reference point.